DEPTFORD TOWNSHIP BOARD OF EDUCATION

 The aggrieved may be represented at all stages of the grievance procedure by himself or at his option by a representative.
 When the aggrieved is not represented by the Association, the Association shall have the right to be present as observer.
 All meetings and hearings under this procedure shall not be conducted in public and shall include only such parties in interest and their representatives and counsel.

-Within ten (10) school days of the time a grievance occurs, the aggrieved shall first discuss this grievance with his/her immediate supervisor directly with the objective of resolving the matter informally.
+Within ten (10) school days of the time a grievance occurs, the aggrieved shall first discuss this grievance with his food supervisor directly with the objective of resolving the matter informally.

-If the aggrieved person is not satisfied with the disposition of his/her grievance after informal discussion or if no decision has been rendered within five (5) school days after presentation of the grievance, he/she may file the grievance with his/her immediate supervisor within ten (10) school days of receipt of the supervisor's answer.
+Step B - If the aggrieved person is not satisfied with the disposition of his grievance after informal discussion or if no decision has been rendered within five (5) school days after presentation of the grievance, he/she may file the grievance with his/her food supervisor within ten (10) school days of receipt of the supervisor's answer.
 The grievance shall be stated in writing and signed by the aggrieved.

-The "Statement of Grievance" shall name the individual employee or employees involved, shall state the facts giving rise to the grievance, shall identify the alleged infraction of this Agreement, shall state the contention of the employee with respect to the alleged infraction of this Agreement shall state the contention of the employee with respect to the alleged infraction and shall indicate the specific relief sought.
+The "Statement of Grievance" shall name the individual employee or employees involved, shall state the facts giving rise to the grievance, shall identify the alleged infraction of this Agreement, shall state the contention of the employee with respect to the alleged infraction and shall indicate the specific relief sought.

 F. Advisory Arbitration (non-binding)

-1. The Advisory Arbitrator (non-binding) shall be selected within thirty (30) days following the request of either party to the other, under the rules and procedures of the New Jersey Public Employment Relations Commission.
+The Advisory Arbitrator (non-binding) shall be selected within thirty (30) days following the request of either party to the other, under the rules and procedures of the American Arbitration Association.

-The cost and expenses incurred in securing and utilizing the services of the Advisory Arbitrator (non-binding) shall be the shared responsibility of the parties engaging his/her services.
+The costs and expenses incurred in securing and utilizing the services of the Advisory Arbitrator (non-binding) shall be the shared responsibility of the parties engaging his services.

 I. The following matters shall not be arbitrable:

-1. The failure or refusal of the Board to renew a contract of a non-tenure employee.
+1. The failure or refusal of the Board to renew a contract.

 3. Matters where the Board is without authority to act.